Honest Impulses 07: The Picnic

 Anar, Yavar 08, 03262

-Shandy managed to survive six more days of classes, and her Wednesday morning D&R Maintenance and Engineering class had been a blessed diversion from the rising anxiety, even as her last conversation with Linia played over and over in her mind.
+Shandy managed to survive six more days of classes, and her Wednesday morning D&R Maintenance and Engineering class had been a blessed diversion from the rising anxiety.
+Her last conversation with Linia played over and over in her mind.
 She hoped Jinny was… what?
 Ugly?
 Mean?
 Sarcastic?
 No woman who deserved Linia would be any of those things.
 Linia and Jinny.
 And Misuko Ffanci.
 God had chosen to send her the most bittersweet challenge she could have imagined.
 She’d seen Misuko Ffanci talking to Professor Mertum, but now she’d actually be able to talk to her.
 She wanted to spend more time with Linia, but now she would be meeting Linia’s girlfriend, and she expected Jinny to be just as astonishing as Linia.

 The smell of roasting meat reached her nose even as she broke out from the treeline.
 The shelter was still over a hundred meters away, the path grew narrow and fingers of grass leaned in to reclaim it, but Shandy was led by the smell and the thick trail of smoke from a raised barbecue drum above an anagrav cargo pallet.
 Large sections of what had clearly once been a whole pig slowly roasted above glowing coals within the drum.
 It was the figure under the shelter, though, that caused Shandy’s feet to move quicker.
 “Miss… Linia!
 I knew you used meat in class but this… it’s amazing!”